sphinx-doc/sphinx/doc/usage/restructuredtext/directives.rst

       .. versionchanged:: 3.5
          Support automatic dedent.

-.. rst:directive:: .. code:: [language]

-   This directive provides compatibility with the Docutils ``code`` directive (see :docutilsref:`Docutils Directives <rst/directives.html#code>`).
-   For additional customization options (``:caption:``, ``:dedent:``, or ``:emphasize-lines:``), use :rst:dir:`code-block`.

-   This directive supports the :dudir:`common options`.

-   .. rubric:: Options

-   .. rst:directive:option:: name: label
-      :type: text

-      A target name that can be referenced using :rst:role:`ref`.
-      This is a :dudir:`common option <common-options>`.

-   .. rst:directive:option:: class: class names
-      :type: a list of class names separated by spaces

-      Assign `class attributes`_.
-      This is a :dudir:`common option <common-options>`.

-   .. rst:directive:option:: number-lines: number (optional)
-      :type: number

-      Enable line numbers, starting from the given value or 1.
-      Corresponds to the ``linenos`` and ``lineno-start`` options.

-   .. rst:directive:option:: force
-      :type: no value

-      Ignore minor errors on highlighting.

-      .. deprecated:: 4.1
-         This option is not part of Docutils' ``code`` directive and may be removed.

 .. rst:directive:: .. literalinclude:: filename

    Longer displays of verbatim text may be included by storing the example text